• Home

-Question from Frank: When I was younger cars came with a bank of gauges that would show you instantly if there was something wrong with the engine.
+Question from Robbie: When I was younger cars came with a bank of gauges that would show you instantly if there was something wrong with the engine.

 Newer cars have a temperature gauge, but that’s about it.